Community & Low Cost Housing - Catalyst Foundation

 4. /

 These are affordable options for seniors and other people in low income.
+However the rental market has been extremely tight and long waiting lists may apply.

 Senior-specific rental independent living units are usually provided by not-for-profit organisations, some of which may also provide other types of support and/or offer retirement village units as well.